 Every summer, my lavender garden seems to get bigger, which means our yard smells amazing.
 It helps keep the mosquitoes away, which is a huge bonus.

 If you follow along on Instagram stories, you may have noticed some of the sprigs I was getting ready to dry.
 With so many plants, I end up with much more dried lavender than I know what to do with.
 So, I look for new project ideas to add to my list.

 What’s next?
 I’m getting ready to make a lavender heating bag similar to this one Chloe shared on her blog, Boxwood Avenue.
 I think I’ll also sew a washable cover for it.

 What else can you make with lavender?
 Over the years, I’ve compiled quite a few recipes and project ideas.
 So, I thought, why not put them all together in one post so it’s easier for all of you.
-I do get a bunch of questions about my lavender!
+I do get quite a few questions about my lavender.

 Before we get to those, I thought I’d share some lavender growing and drying tips I’ve picked up along the way.

 Lavender Growing & Drying Tips